geoescobar/README-Generator/Develop/README.md

   ---

   ## Installation
-  * you want to do npm i and then do node index.js to then get prompted with the questions
+  * Download npm i then run node index.js which will prompt the questions

   ---
   ## Questions